 Use a Smart Irrigation Controller that has a Sensor Input and Response Feature:

 This is probably the easiest way to add pressure detection and response.
 It is also what I consider to be the preferred method, as it is reliable and gives you the most control.
 Some high-end irrigation controllers can use an electronic sensor hooked up to the mainline pipe to monitor the water in the irrigation system.
 Some of these controllers use flow sensors, some use pressure sensors, some can use both types.
 These controllers with advanced features are typically sold as Smart Controllers and are expensive compared to ones typically found on a residential irrigation system.
 Prices for these controllers typically start around $300.00 and go up into the thousands for ones that handle dozens of stations.
+Some controllers can increase the number of zones with an irrigation controller expansion module.
 But then you get a lot more with them too.
 They are sold through professional irrigation supply stores, both online and locally.

 WARNING: Be sure the controller will do exactly what you want BEFORE you purchase it!
 Not all controllers marketed as “Smart Controllers” have these sensor input features, many only work with specific types or even models of sensors, and some controllers may not provide the response options you want or need.
 You need to research the controller carefully.
 Don’t rely on a simple check list of features!
 “Sensor input” can mean almost anything, you need details!
 I have seen controller feature lists where the unit sounded fantastic and ultra flexible, only to discover after closer examination that the actual response features don’t do what I need or want.
 Read the actual owner’s manual (most controller manufacturer’s have them available on their websites) to see what the true capability of the controller is.
 Read the sections of the manual on how to hook up the sensor, then there will also be a separate section on how to program the sensor you should look through.
 Some controllers allow for time delayed responses, some don’t.
 If you have a pump you will almost always need a time delay feature to bypass the sensor when the pump is starting up.
 Even those controllers that do allow you to add delay times may not allow as much or little time as you need.
 It is critical that you do as much research as possible before you go to the expense and effort of purchasing, installing and programming the controller.